At least 4 countries pull out of 2026 Eurovision contest as Israel’s participation sows discord

 Austria, which is set to host the competition after Viennese singer JJ won this year with “Wasted Love,” supports Israel’s participation.
 Germany, too, was said to back Israel.

-Spain's state broadcaster RTVE echoed similar concerns: “We would like to express our serious doubts about the participation of Israeli broadcaster KAN in Eurovision 2026,” said Secretary General Alfonso Morales.
+Spain's state broadcaster RTVE echoed similar concerns, expression “serious doubts about the participation of Israeli broadcaster KAN” according to Secretary General Alfonso Morales.

+Irish broadcaster RTÉ said Ireland’s participation “remains unconscionable given the appalling loss of lives in Gaza" and the humanitarian crisis there.

+Several of the broadcasters — which run their country's news programs and wanted Israel kept out — cited killings of journalists in the conflict in Gaza and Israel's continued policy of denying international journalists access to the territory.

 The EBU said the new rules would strengthen “transparency and trust” and allow all countries, including Israel, to participate.